Kate BystrovaKB

 So, I can't tell you which metrics to definitely use.
 But, I can give you some options.

-• Campaign engagement – so, things like email open rate, clickthrough rate, replies, bounces and unsubscribes – analytics you can see if you send your campaigns through a tool like, say, Prezly's campaign mailer (which comes with a free trial) 🌝
+• Campaign engagement – so, things like email open rate, clickthrough rate, replies, bounces and unsubscribes – analytics you can see if you send your campaigns through a tool like, say, Prezly's PR outreach software (which comes with a free trial) 🌝

 • Web traffic – this is the measure of how many people are accessing your online content at any given time.
 You can measure web traffic with tools like Plausible Analytics and Ahrefs, or you can use your site publisher's built-in analytics dashboard